 Monitoring prostate cancer

 After a diagnosis of cancer, regular PSA blood tests are used to monitor the cancer activity in a man’s body.
-Generally, prostate cancer prompts higher and higher levels of bloodborne PSA as it grows.
-Regular blood tests can indicate whether the tumour is shrinking or enlarging and whether the current treatment is working or not.
+Generally, prostate cancer causes PSA levels in the blood to get higher as the tumour grows.
+Regular blood tests can indicate whether the tumour is shrinking or enlarging, and whether the current treatment is working or not.

 Where to get help